Home / About Us

 Her journey in education has been diverse, ranging from elementary to high school settings.
 Notably, she has made a significant impact at the Riverside School for Deaf, where she contributed her expertise in deaf education, enriching the lives of countless students.

-Beyond the classroom, Mayda is deeply passionate about environmentalism, activism, and the preservation of Indigenous Knowledge.
+Beyond the classroom, Mayda is deeply passionate about Mother Earth, cultrual advocacy, and the preservation of Indigenous Knowledge.
 Recognizing the urgency of engaging youth in these critical conversations, she tirelessly advocates for their inclusion at the table.
 Mayda firmly believes in empowering the next generation to become leaders within their communities, providing them with the tools and opportunities they need to thrive.

-As Treasurer, Mayda Garcia brings not only her wealth of experience in education but also her unwavering dedication to serving her community and fostering positive change.
+As Program Administrator, Mayda Garcia brings not only her wealth of experience in education but also her unwavering dedication to serving her community and fostering positive change.
 Her leadership is characterized by compassion, integrity, and a relentless pursuit of equity and justice for all future generations.

 Rosie Torres – Community Engagement Coordinator